CharlesO55/DATA102-MAL_Scraper/README.md

 The dataset also undergoes data cleaning by removing duplicate records, handling missing values, and standardizing numerical features.
 Null values in 'Score' and 'Episodes' were imputed with zeros.
 Addtionally, the dataset was filtered to remove inconsistencies, ensuring a more accurate representation.

 ### Feature Engineering
 Feature engineering involves transforming categorical and numerical features for model training.
 One-hot encoding was applied to categorical variables such as 'Genres', 'Themes', and 'Airing Status'.
 Numerical features like 'Score', 'Favorites', and 'Members' were scaled using MinMaxScaler to prevent dominance over categorical variables in similarity calculations.

+A Japanese nationality estimate was used based on Vowel composition in an actor's name.
+This helps separate Japanese and Gloabl VA datasets.

 ## Modeling
 The recommendation system was implemented using two main approaches: